apache/arrow/rust/README.md

 ## Code Formatting

 Our CI uses `rustfmt` to check code formatting.
-Although the project is built and tested against nightly rust we use the stable version of `rustfmt`.
-So before submitting a PR be sure to run the following and check for lint issues:
+Before submitting a PR be sure to run the following and check for lint issues:

 ```bash
 cargo +stable fmt --all -- --check